HashNuke/realm/README.md

 # Realm

-Realm is a simple model layer in Elixir with validation functions and attribute tracking.
+Realm is a simple model layer in Elixir with validation functions.

 It is database-independent.
 Any interaction with databases are left to be implemented by the user (if required).